 Otherwise, you and I must put up with the longer and broader delivery windows of the past.
 Instead of taking two weeks, our packages often arrive at our doorstep within a day or two.
 Other industries have taken notice and are now looking into how edge processing can improve their operations.

-Edge Benefits - They're About More Than Retail
+Computing at the Edge Benefits More Than Just Retail

 According to Dufresne, edge computing also "allows companies to make better business decisions."
 Even though many firms hold the bulk of their processing power at their core or in cloud data centers, others move it outward.
 Defense, Telecom, Oil and Gas, Industrial Automation, and Healthcare are just some industries capitalizing on the edge trend.
 However, as edge computing expands, it presents a challenge.